yajinz/ch09-dataframes/exercise-1/README.md

 In this exercise, you'll combining **vectors** into **dataframe**.

-* Create a data frame
+* Create a data frame, take data from the web
 * add columns
 * compute additonal columns